I was hurt or abused as a child

 The Truth Project was set up for survivors of child sexual abuse to share their experiences in a supportive and confidential setting.
 By sharing their experiences survivors can make an important contribution to the work of the Independent Inquiry into Child Sexual Abuse (IICSA) and their experiences will feed into and influence the Inquiry's findings and recommendations.

 Positive Outcomes for Dissociative Survivors (PODs) is a project providing support to people who have experienced dissociation.
-Helpline is open on Tuesdays 11am-5pm – call 0800 1814420.
+Find details of their Helpline on their website.

 The Samaritans is open 24 hours a day.
 Call 116 123.

 There is more help for who to talk to in a mental health emergency in I need help now.